-The wage inflation assumption, amortization payment growth rate, price inflation, and discount rate were adopted by the Board of Administration with our input at the October 17, 2019 Board meeting.
-All other assumptions were adopted at the November 21, 2019 Board meeting based on recommendations from our experience study covering plan experience through June 30, 2019.
+The price inflation, wage inflation, amortization payment growth, and discount rates were adopted by the Board of Administration with the actuary's input at the November 19, 2020 Board meeting.
+All other assumptions were adopted at the November 21, 2019 Board meeting based on recommendations from the actuary's experience study covering plan experience through June 30, 2019.
 Please refer to the full experience study report for details, including the rationale for each assumption.